🏡 Texas Reverse Mortgage for Seniors 62+

 Loan Officer NMLS# 2213358 | Veteran-Owned

-Adam Bartling is a Retired Army Captain with 22 years of U.S. military service and a licensed Texas Mortgage Loan Officer.
-He founded a veteran-owned mortgage business built around an education-first philosophy — ensuring every client, especially seniors considering a reverse mortgage, fully understands their options before making a decision.
-Adam has helped Texas homeowners across the state access their equity, eliminate mortgage payments, and improve their retirement cash flow through Movement Mortgage.
+Adam Bartling is a Retired Army Captain and licensed Loan Officer who founded a veteran-owned mortgage business built around an education-first philosophy.
+He helps Texas homeowners — especially seniors considering a reverse mortgage — fully understand their options before making a decision.
+Adam serves clients across Texas and 30+ states, focused on shopping multiple lenders to find the best rate and terms for each borrower’s unique situation.

 NMLS